 Pasta with Shrimp (Prawn) and Spinach, and a tad of parmesan, a quick dish that is ready in under 30 minutes, ideal for a midweek dinner when time is ever so precious.
-Flavourful, filling, and so garlicky.
+Flavourful, and so garlicky, with just a hint of lemon, this homemade pasta recipe is simple, but absolutely delicious.

 To avoid any misunderstanding, shrimp and prawn means exactly the same thing.
 While Shrimp is the American term of seafood, prawn is the English version.
 Since I live in the UK, it comes a lot easier to say prawn, although when I was in Romania I learnt about shrimp in school.
 So, there you go, both terms are ok to be used (right?).